corvus-rex/salt-chat/README.md

 # network2-websocket
-A chat application using web socket
+A chat application using Flask web socket.
+Developed for one of the requirements of Networking 2 final project.